Gregory Thaumaturgus: Biography

 Gregory was born around AD 213 to a wealthy pagan family in Neocaesarea (modern Niksar, then the capital of the area of Pontus in Asia Minor).
 Little is known of his pastoral work, and his surviving theological writings are in an incomplete state.
-This lack of knowledge partially obscures his personality, despite his historical importance, and his immemorial title Thaumaturgus, "the wonder-worker" in Latinized Greek, casts an air of legend about him.
+This lack of knowledge partially obscures his personality, despite his historical importance.
+His longstanding title Thaumaturgus, meaning "the wonder-worker" in Latinized Greek, casts an air of legend about him.
 Nevertheless, the lives of few bishops of the third century are so well authenticated; the historical references to him permit a fairly detailed reconstruction of his work.

 Originally he was known as Theodore ("gift of God"), not an exclusively Christian name.
 He was introduced to the Christian religion at the age of fourteen, after the death of his father.
 He had a brother Athenodorus, and on the advice of one of their tutors, the young men were eager to study at the Berytus in Beirut, then one of the four or five famous schools in the Hellenic world.
 At this time, their brother-in-law was appointed assessor (legal counsel) to the Roman Governor of Palestine; the youths had therefore an occasion to act as an escort to their sister as far as Caesarea in Palestine.
 On arrival in that town they learned that the celebrated scholar Origen, head of the Catechetical School of Alexandria, resided there.
 Curiosity led them to hear and converse with the master.
-Soon both youths forgot all about Beirut and Roman law, and gave themselves up to the great Christian teacher, who gradually won them over to Christianity.
+Soon both youths forgot all about Beirut and Roman law, and they gave themselves up to the great Christian teacher, who gradually won them over to Christianity.

-In his panegyric on Origen, Gregory describes the method employed by that master to win the confidence and esteem of those he wished to convert; how he mingled a persuasive candour with outbursts of temper and theological argument put cleverly at once and unexpectedly.
-Persuasive skill rather than bare reasoning, and evident sincerity and an ardent conviction were the means Origen used to make converts.
-Gregory took up at first the study of philosophy; theology was afterwards added, but his mind remained always inclined to philosophical study, so much so indeed that in his youth he cherished strongly the hope of demonstrating that the Christian religion was the only true and good philosophy.
-For seven years he underwent the mental and moral discipline of Origen (231 to 238 or 239).
-There is no reason to believe that his studies were interrupted by the persecutions of Maximinus of Thrace; his alleged journey to Alexandria, at this time, may therefore be considered at least doubtful, and probably never occurred.
+In his panegyric on Origen, Gregory describes the method employed by that master to win the confidence and esteem of those he wished to convert, specifically, how he mingled a persuasive candour with outbursts of temper and theological argument put cleverly at once and unexpectedly.
+Persuasive skill rather than bare reasoning, evident sincerity, and an ardent conviction were the means Origen used to make converts.
+Gregory first studied philosophy, and theology was afterwards added.
+But his mind remained always inclined to philosophical study, so much so that in his youth he cherished strongly the hope of demonstrating that the Christian religion was the only true and good philosophy.
+For seven years, he studied under the mental and moral discipline of Origen (231 to 238 or 239).
+There is no reason to believe that his studies were interrupted by the persecutions of Maximinus of Thrace; his alleged journey to Alexandria, at this time, may therefore be considered at least doubtful and probably never occurred.